calaway/backend-curriculum-site/module3/lessons/building_an_api.md

 == 20160229180616 CreateItems: migrated (0.0413s) =============================
 ```

-### 3. Api::V1::ItemsController#index
+### 3. Controller#Action - Api::V1::ItemsController#index

 The rule with TDD is to make the smallest change that will fix the current error and then run the tests again ... rince and repeat.
 So let's run `$ rspec` again.

 We should get the error `ActionController::RoutingError: No route matches [GET] "/api/v1/items"`
 This is because we haven't created a route yet.
 Without a route, when a user sends an HTTP request to `/api/v1/items` we haven't told our app how to handle that request.
-So let's create it!
+So let's create the route!
 Keep in mind that we namespaced our API routes in the test directory under `api/v1`.

 ```rb
 # config/routes.rb